 Members were very diverse from areas including Americas, Central Asia, China, Southern Europe.
 Though there were only 3 members from Indian subcontinent and only one, I, was active participant.

 Diversity was not just limited to nations, there were all kind of genders, languages here.
-For example, one of a main member and future moderator, B, was a trans woman and also a refugee from another room.
+For example, one of a main member and future moderator, T, was a trans woman and also a refugee from another room.
+Another main member and future moderator, A, was a ex muslim, gay communist.
 Additionally, there was no main purpose of this group, which can explain the high message count.

 However to my surprise, it grew rapidly.
 On just first day it got around 400 messages.
 This made me serious and I temporarily made this group public, invited lot of other people.